Bruno Tolentino: Work in Europe

 While in Europe, he published two books: Le Vrai Le Vain in 1971 and About the Hunt in 1978.
 Though published in France by La Part du Feu, an offprint of the magazine Actuels, Le Vrai Le Vain is absent from the Bibliothèque nationale de France integrated catalogue (as of 30 June 2010) and perhaps the only library catalogue in which it appears is that of the Albert Sloman Library of the University of Essex.
 This is a bilingual volume with Portuguese on the left-hand page and French on the right-hand page.
 Similarly, although published in England, About the Hunt failed to receive a copyright and the work is absent from the British Library integrated catalogue as of June 17.
 2010, although it is present in the Oxford OLIS online catalogue.
 According to Tolentino's later accounts, both books were acclaimed by European critics, including Ungaretti and Auden, as well as Yves Bonnefoy, Saint-John Perse and Jean Starobinski.

+Imprisonment

+In September 1987, at Heathrow, Tolentino, was caught, with a kilogram of cocaine, and was sentenced to eleven years in prison and served five years, mostly at Dartmoor prison.